Blog

 - OllyDbg: OllyDbg is a user-mode debugger that aids in dynamic analysis by allowing analysts to step through code execution, set breakpoints, and inspect registers and memory.

-- Cuckoo Sandbox: Cuckoo Sandbox is an open-source automated malware analysis system.
+- Cuckoo Sandbox: Cuckoo Sandbox is an open-source automated malware analysis training and certification program.
 It runs malware samples in a controlled environment and generates detailed reports on their behavior.

 - YARA: YARA is a pattern-matching tool used to identify and classify malware based on specific rules and signatures.
 Analysts can create custom YARA rules to detect known malware patterns.